alvarobartt/serving-pytorch-models/README.md

 Credits for the dataset slice go to @mrdbourke, as he nicely provided me the information at Twitter, and credits for the tips on how to serve a PyTorch model using TorchServe go to
-@pranshantsail as he explained in [this comment](https://github.com/pytorch/serve/issues/620#issuecomment-674971664).
+@prashantsail as he explained in [this comment](https://github.com/pytorch/serve/issues/620#issuecomment-674971664).

 __WARNING__: TorchServe is experimental and subject to change.